 Likely written from prison in Ephesus or, less likely, written in 60 or 61 from Rome, the letter apparently is three fragments joined together later by those who were saving the Pauline letters.

-This letter is typically dated 54 CE, as written from Ephesus.
-If written from Macedonia, its date would be 57 CE.
+This letter is typically dated 54 AD, as written from Ephesus.
+If written from Macedonia, its date would be 57 AD.

 Likely written from Corinth.